MeshDigital/QMUSICSLSK/DOCS/METADATA_PERSISTENCE.md

 # The Gravity Well: Metadata Persistence & DJ Compatibility

-**Antigravity** doesn't just download files; it enriches them with "Musical Intelligence" and seals that data into the file itself.
+**ORBIT** doesn't just download files; it enriches them with "Musical Intelligence" and seals that data into the file itself.
 This ensures that your library is portable, professional, and "Self-Healing."

 ## Feature: DJ-Ready Tagging (Phase 0.5)